RohanAgrawa/NAMSTE-REACT/Readme.md

 Our orignal object and new object is actual dom and virtual dom, React Diff algo compares this two obj and re-renders the component.

 Because comparing an HTML document is difficult than objects.

+# --------------------------------------------------------------------------------------------------------------------------------------

+# Episode : 6

+Shimmer UI :-

+This is very good concept in terms of providing a good user experince to customers,

+Tradition concept is we can provide a spinner util the data is fetched from API, But this gives a bad UX because suddenly users will see a huge data on page.

+Shimmer provides a good UX by using a fake data, suppose we want to display a list of cards we will show the fake cards to the user until the orignal comes from the API.
+Shimmer sets a mentallity of user that something is coming on page related to his work.

+for demo eg:- Shimmer.js I created.

+Rendring On API call :-

+Their are two types of Rendering are used in fronted when API is called.

+1. UI -> API -> Render
+2. UI -> Render -> API -> Render

+Second option is good in terms of providing a good UX because if use first user have to wait some time on page to see the actual data, until that either page is loding or spinner use will get.

+In second we use the shimmer concept until our API fetched the data until then shimmer will show the fake or dummy page to user that some related content is coming.

+# useEffect Hook :-

+UseEffect hook in React is very important when we use second approach for render the UI or component.

+This Hook is called once the component is rended this Hook is called.
+This Hook is very useful to fetch api data in rendering cycle.

+useEffect(() => {

+}, [])

+This hook takes two parametes

+1. callback function
+2. Dependecy array